 Vets use a 1–9 Body Condition Score (BCS) scale.
 A score of 4–5 is ideal:

-- 4–5: Ideal (ribs easily felt, visible waist, abdominal tuck present)
+- 4–5: Ideal (ribs easily felt, visible waist from above, gentle abdominal tuck)

-- 6–7: Overweight (ribs hard to feel, waist barely visible)
+- 6–7: Overweight (ribs hard to feel, waist barely visible or absent, fat deposits over hips)

-- 8–9: Obese (ribs not palpable under fat, distended abdomen)
+- 8–9: Obese (ribs not palpable under thick fat, distended abdomen, fat deposits on neck and limbs)

 Check Your Dog's Weight Range